Ravenports/rvn-format/README.md

     6  Number of groups    2
     8  Number of owners    2
    12  Number of files     4
+   16  Unused              4
 ```
-The first 12 bytes provides the number of groups, owners and files contained in the archive.
+The first 16 bytes provides the number of groups, owners and files contained in the archive.
 As each type of information has a fixed size, the start index of each block can be calculated.

 ### Block 2